ably/ably-asset-tracking-android/README.md

         Resolution(Accuracy.MAXIMUM, desiredInterval = 1000L, minimumDisplacement = 1.0)
     )
-    .trackingId(trackingId) // provide the tracking identifier for the asset that needs to be tracked .assetStates { } // provide a function to be called when the asset changes its state .start() // start listening for updates
+    .trackingId(trackingId) // provide the tracking identifier for the asset that needs to be tracked .trackableStates { } // provide a function to be called when the asset changes its state .start() // start listening for updates

 // Listen for location updates